State Payee Payment Resources

 - Child support

-When an agency has a payment to vendor that has been placed on hold, the Comptroller’s office mails a Notice of State Payment(s) Held to the payee.
+When an agency has a payment to a payee who has been placed on hold, the Comptroller’s office mails a Notice of State Payment(s) Held to the payee.
 This letter advises the payee to contact the agency or university to whom the debt is owed.

 The letter also notifies the payee that the payment will be applied to the liability owed 30 days after the issue date on the Notice of State Payment(s) Held if the debt is not paid or the hold source agency does not request that the payment be released.